 Students may be identified in all four core areas of the curriculum; however, students may be identified in the area of general intellectual ability, or even creativity, and then be offered services that emphasize content in all four core areas.
 If the services are specific classes in the four core areas, students should participate only in areas of their particular strength or talent.
-For example, one student identified in the area of general intellectual ability may be in classes for all four areas and another student may be in only a math and science class.
+For example, one student identified in the area of general intellectual ability may be in classes for all fours areas and another student may be in only a math and science class.
 Examples of learning opportunities that emphasize content from the four core areas and are included in the regular school day may include a combination of the following:

-- Interdisciplinary Curriculum - Special units from each of the core areas - Differentiation of each of the core areas in regular or self-contained classes - Acceleration in a discipline that is a particular area of strength - Honors classes with appropriate modifications for GT students - Independent study courses (At the elementary level, students may be allowed to pursue specific areas of interest through independent study even though there is not a specific course) - Dual/Concurrent enrollment
+- Interdisciplinary Curriculum - Special units from each of the core areas - Differentiation of each of the core areas in regular or self-contained classes - Acceleration in a discipline that is a particular area of strength - Advanced Placement (AP) classes with appropriate modifications for GT students - International Baccalaureate classes with appropriate modifications for GT students - Independent study courses (At the elementary level, students may be allowed to pursue specific areas of interest through independent study even though there is not a specific course) - Dual/Concurrent enrollment - Mentorship programs